gregoryjscott/Simpler/README.md

         }
     }

-Sub-task injection simplifies the code, but more importantly it allows for mocking sub-tasks for testing purposes.
+Sub-task injection simplifies the code, but more importantly it allows for mocking sub-tasks as necessary in Task unit tests.

 ---